Man's Favorite Sport?: Production

-It was the first in a three picture deal Hawks signed with Paramount.
-In March 1962 Hawks reported John Fenton Murray was working on the script.
-The story idea was based on a line in a magazine article Hawks had read about a fishing expert who had never been fishing.
+Man's Favorite Sport? was the first in a three-picture deal Hawks had signed with Paramount.
+In March 1962, Hawks reported that John Fenton Murray was working on the script.
+The story idea was based on a magazine article that Hawks had read about a fishing expert who had never been fishing.

-In July Hawks said the film would star Cary Grant and a French actress and that the other movies would be Bengal Tiger and Yukon Trail.
-According to Hawks, Grant turned down the movie because he felt he was too old to appear opposite three young women.
+In July, Hawks said that the film would star Cary Grant and a French actress and that the other films in his deal would be Bengal Tiger and Yukon Trail.
+According to Hawks, Grant turned down the role because he felt that he was too old to appear opposite three young women.

-By November the stars were Rock Hudson and Paula Prentiss.
+By November, the stars were Rock Hudson and Paula Prentiss.
 The second female lead, Maria Perschy, was a discovery of Hawks'.
 Another newcomer was model Charlene Holt.

 Hawks called the film "as broad a comedy as has been filmed in many years.
 Yet it's believable."

 Filming took place in January 1963.
-Hawks said Hudson "tried hard and he worked hard and he did everything he could but Rock is not a comedian.
+Hawks said that Hudson "... tried hard and he worked hard and he did everything he could but Rock is not a comedian.
 And when you have visualized one person in it and you're trying to get that, it's an awful tough job to do it because you just don't come out right.
 And even then we ended up with a pretty good picture."

 Hawks liked Prentiss, saying "she ought to be a big comedy star.
 I don't know what's the matter."

-Hawks said the film previewed successfully but Universal wanted twenty minutes cut out to enable an extra screening per day.
-He claims the film did not preview as well so Universal cut out another twenty minutes and that was the version they released.
+Hawks said that the film previewed successfully but that Universal wanted 20 minutes removed to enable an extra screening per day.
+He claims that the edited film did not preview as well, so Universal excised another 20 minutes, and that was the version that was released.

 Release

 Box office

 The film was released on February 5, 1964, eventually grossing $6 million at the box office, while earning $3,000,000 in US theatrical rentals.
-It was the 24th highest grossing film of 1964.
+It was the 24th highest-grossing film of 1964.